-Building on previous research, we employed and adapted materials from a seminal study in the field (Celniker et al., 2023).
-We designed a new vignette for the caregiving context and adapted the work vignette to feature less stereotypical tasks (office instead of factory scenario).
+To buildBuilding on previous research, we employed similar instruments and adapted prior vignettes to fit the current studiesmaterials from a seminal study in the field (Celniker et al., 2023).
+Specifically, weWe designed a new vignette tailored tofor the caregiving context and adapted the work vignette to feature less stereotypical tasks, aiming to minimize potential distortions through biases associated with traditional male or female roles (office instead of factory scenario).
+This was particularly important as we intended to include both male and female actors in the scenarios.